How to add changelog to database changes in java | Liquibase spring boot tutorial

 </databaseChangeLog>

-Here is a code tracking changes for inserting initial user data
+And here is the code tracking changes for inserting initial user data:

 liquibase/insert-user.xml: